nelsonbtate/nelsonbtate.github.io/index.md

 I am a senior at the Georgia Institute of Technology studying finance with a minor in fintech

 ## Interests
-Finance, FinTech, Asset Management, International Business
+Finance, Fintech, Asset Management, International Business

 ## Other Interests
 International Travel, Basketball, Fitness, Snowboarding, Music, One Piece